IvanGavlik/PonderaAssembly/README.md

 # Pondera Assembly

-The "PonderaAssembly" bridges the gap in the plugin framework landscape, providing developers with a user-friendly, lightweight, and modern solution for integrating plugins.
+The "PonderaAssembly" bridges the gap in the Java plugin framework landscape, providing developers with a user-friendly, lightweight, and modern solution for integrating plugins.